 Location Specific Communication:

 Inevitably, each campus will need to refer to itself when communicating to the public (written or printed).
-While referring to a specific campus to the people of that campus, please refer to “Lifepoint” as that is the context that people are in already.
+While referring to a specific campus to the people of that campus, please refer to it as “Lifepoint Church”, as that is the context that people are in already.
 Referring to “Lifepoint – campus” creates further separation of our one church philosophy.
 Again, thinking with a franchise mentality helps.
-One would attend Wendys, not Wendys – Lewis Center.
+When you go to Wendys, you are going to Wendys; not Wendys – Lewis Center.
 These guidelines apply to both written and verbal communication.

 Share The Love: